 What to expect when you contact UniSC about your concern

-If you report gender-based violence to UniSC, we will arrange for you to speak with the confidential support service, Safer Communities. .
+When you tell UniSC about an experience of Gender-based violence, we will arrange for you to speak with the confidential support service, Safer Communities.

 A Safer Communities Advisor will: